TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.hdinsight/spark36clusterretirement-public.md

   "ingestionClientIdentities": [],
   "version": 1.0,
   "learnMoreLink": "https://aka.ms/hdiretirespark",
-  "description": "Deprecation of Spark 2.1 and 2.2 in HDInsight 3.6 Spark cluster", "longDescription": "Starting from July 1 2020, customers will not be able to create new Spark clusters with Spark 2.1 and 2.2 on HDInsight 3.6.
-Existing clusters will run as is without the support from Microsoft.
-Consider to move to Spark 2.3 on HDInsight 3.6 by June 30 2020 to avoid potential system/support interruption.", "potentialBenefits": "Avoid potential system/support interruption.", "actions": [
+  "description": "Deprecation of Older Spark Versions in HDInsight Spark cluster", "longDescription": "Starting from July 1 2020, customers will not be able to create new Spark clusters with Spark 2.1 and 2.2 on HDInsight 3.6, and Spark 2.3 on HDInsight 4.0.
+Existing clusters will run as is without the support from Microsoft. ", "potentialBenefits": "Avoid potential system/support interruption.", "actions": [
     {